Completely reducible sets

-\begin{proofof}{of Theorem~\ref{theoremCyclic}} By Proposition~\ref{propositionStrictlyCyclic}, any cyclic rational set is a chain of differences of strongly cyclic rational sets.
+Next if $x\notin X$, then $\Trace_i(x)=0$ for all $i=1,\ldots n$.
+Indeed, if $\Trace_i(x)\ne 0$, there is a sequence $q_1,\ldots,q_i$ such that $q_1\cdot x=q_1,\ldots,q_i\cdot x=q_i$ and thus $x\in X$.
+Thus the right handside of \eqref{eqTrace} is zero.
+This proves \eqref{eqTrace} for $x\notin X$. \end{proof} We now give the proof of Theorem~\ref{theoremCyclic}. \begin{proof} By Proposition~\ref{propositionStrictlyCyclic}, any cyclic rational set is a chain of differences of strongly cyclic rational sets.
 We prove by induction on the length $n$ of the chain that for any cyclic rational set $X$, the series $\u(X)$ is a linear combination of trace series.
 By Proposition~\ref{propositionChristophe} it implies the conclusion.

 It is true when $n=0$ since then $X$ is empty.